Learn how to plant cucumber starts with this beginning gardening tutorial.

-Organic gardening with kids is simple.
+Organic gardening and planting cucumbers with kids is simple.
 Kids learn by imitation and naturally want to do what the adults around them are doing.
-Get to work and they will too.
+Get to work, and they will, too.
 There is no need to teach, only to guide.
-There is no need to ask, only to offer.
-There is no need to make them do anything… just allow them to help when they are ready.
+Allow them to help when they are ready as my daughter demonstrates below.

 My daughter has been around us gardening here and there since she was an infant.
-Last season she did her own thing while we worked.
-She didn’t help much but she was watching everything we did.
-This season she is only 2 1/2 but she helps from start to finish constantly asserting herself saying, “I want to do it!”
-We step out of the way, allow her to do it, and offer gentle guidance & assistance when needed.
+Last season, she did her own thing while we worked.
+She didn’t help much, but she was watching everything we did.
+This season, she is only 2 1/2, but she helps from start to finish, constantly asserting herself, saying, “I want to do it!”
+We step out of the way, allow her to do it, and offer gentle guidance and assistance when needed.

 How to Plant Cucumbers

-Today we are going to learn how to put cucumber starts into the ground organically.
-This is the sequel to an article I recently posted titled “Organic Gardening with Kids: Starting Cucumbers & Melons.”
-We use raised beds but you can also plant them right into the ground.
+Today, we will learn how to organically plant the cucumber we started into the ground.
+This is a sequel to an article I recently posted titled “Organic Gardening with Kids: Starting Cucumbers & Melons.”
+We use raised beds, but you can also plant them right into the ground.

-Cucumbers don’t transplant well so many people start by planting them right into the earth.
-If you want to extend your growing season, and maximize your yield, you can successfully transplant starts that are 3 -4 weeks old.
+Cucumbers don’t transplant well, so many people plant seeds in their gardens instead of transplanting them.
+If you want to extend your growing season and maximize your yield, you can successfully transplant 3 -4 week-old starts.
 You can start them yourself or purchase them from your local nursery.

 - Bone Meal